• RegApp - Federated Login Services (FeLS)

 • The Federated Login Services, FeLS for short, provide a secure, central access point (single sign-on) for services that are also used by members of other research institutions.
 Using the federated open-source identity management system RegApp, registered users from the different institutions are enabled to securely log on to various services.
 The persons can use the account provided by their home institution.

-RegApp is a federated open source identity management system, which is mainly developed at the Scientific Computing Center (SCC) at KIT.
-The currently installed solution enables more than 38,000 registered users from various research institutions, including the Helmholtz Association and universities, to log in to various services, secured by two-factor authorization (2FA).
-Users can use the account provided by their home institution for this purpose.
+RegApp is a federated open-source identity management system that is being developed primarily at the Scientific Computing Center ( SCC ) at KIT.
+The currently deployed solution enables more than 38,000 registered users from various research institutions, including the Helmholtz Association and universities, to log in to various services, secured by two-factor authentication (2FA).
+Users can use the account provided by their home institution.

 • Provisioning and deprovisioning of user identities